Content warning: This article discusses suicide and allegations of spiritual and sexual abuse.

 “It was just like a 30-minute meeting with the Kids Program director on my first Sunday … and she just kind of walked me through how it’s done,” Alex said.
 “She said they were going to do a background check, but I don’t believe I ever had one done.
 I immediately started serving that very day.
 From my understanding, that’s what the training looked like for everyone.”

-“Sándor would regularly, up on the podium on Sundays, say, ‘Your kids are safe, we do background checks on all of our workers before they’re allowed to serve,’” Sam said.
+“Sándor would regularly, up on the podium on Sundays, say, ‘Your kids are safe.
+We do background checks on all of our workers before they’re allowed to serve,’” Sam said.

-Despite being founded in 2017, emails shared with The Battalion indicate Christland only instructed volunteers to undergo a background check in 2022 — around two weeks after Morgan’s court documents were revealed.
+Yet despite being founded in 2017, emails shared with The Battalion indicate Christland only instructed volunteers to undergo a background check in 2022 — around two weeks after Morgan’s court documents were revealed.

 “No one from the church plant had a background check done, and we were the first ones serving in the Kids Program,” Sam said.
 “So they weren’t running checks from the very beginning.
-The whole team got a 20-minute training during one of the [church] plant meetings, and then the Kid’s director said, ‘Now you are all officially trained to serve in the Kids Program,’ and that was that.”
+The whole team got a 20-minute training during one of the [church] plant meetings, and then the Kid’s director said, ‘Now you are all officially trained to serve in the Kids Program.’
+And that was that.”

 Emma Wright, Class of 2022 and former Christland member, shared a similar experience.